 We recognise that parents are children's first and most enduring educators and we value the contribution they make.
 We recognise the role that parents play in educating their children.
-We do this through:
+Due to new Covid 19 restrictions with parents coming into school, we are encouraging further support and parental engagement through Tapestry in addition to:

-- Talking to parents about their child before they start in our school - Inviting all parents to an induction meeting before their child starts school - Having good links with the local pre-schools that feed the intake into our Reception classes. - A transition programme for both children and parents - The children having the opportunity to spend time with their keyworker / teacher and new learning environment before starting school. - Sharing the children's learning and interests with parents and valuing the parent's 'voice'.
+- Talking to parents about their child before they start in our school. - Inviting all parents to an induction meeting (telephone call) before their child starts school. - Having good links with the local pre-schools that feed the intake into our Reception classes.

-- Sharing and valuing the children's work and interests from out of school through class time and Celebration Assemblies - Offering parents regular opportunities to talk about their child's progress and complete a 'Wow certificate'. - Encouraging parents to talk to the child's teacher if there are any concerns. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Fabulous Finishes, assemblies, Sports Day, Art Gallery, etc.;
+- A transition programme for both children and parents. - The children having the opportunity to spend time with their keyworker / teacher and new learning environment before starting school. - Sharing the children's learning and interests with parents and valuing the parents' 'voice'. - Sharing and valuing the children's work and interests from out of school through class time and Celebration Assemblies. - Offering parents regular opportunities to talk about their child's progress and complete a 'Wow certificate'. - Encouraging parents to talk to the child's teacher if there are any concerns. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Fabulous Finishes, assemblies, Sports Day, Art Gallery, etc.;

-We strive to create and maintain partnership with parents and carers as we recognise that together, we can have a significant impact on a child's learning.
-We welcome and actively encourage parents to participate confidently in their child's education and care in numerous ways - see our separate Home Learning policy.
+We strive to create and maintain partnerships with parents and carers as we recognise that together, we can have a significant impact on a child's learning.
+We actively encourage parents to participate in their child's education, and support them to develop confidence to help children with their learning-see our separate Homework policy.

 Working with other professionals and organisations is integral to our practice in order to meet the needs of our children.
-At times we may need to share information with other professionals to provide the best support possible; we will always consult you on this first.
+At times we may need to share information with other professionals to provide the best support possible; we will always consult parents on this first.
 We have good relationships with Thakeham Pre-School and other local Pre-Schools which supports transition work.
-We draw on our links with the community to enrich children's experiences by taking them on outings and inviting members of the community into our school.
+We draw on our links with the community to enrich children's experiences by taking them on outings and inviting members of the community into our school (with appropriate risk assessments in place).